Management Strategy

 Habitat and Origin

-Wild Parsnip was introduced from Europe as a root crop.
-Worth noting is that Wild Parsnip is extremely similar to cultivated parsnip varieties, and they are considered part of the same plant species.
+Wild parsnip was introduced from Europe as a root crop.
+It is worth noting that wild parsnip is extremely similar to cultivated parsnip varieties and is considered part of the same plant species.

-Wild Parsnip can tolerate a variety of soil types, from heavy clay to sandy loam.
+Wild parsnip can tolerate various soil types, from heavy clay to sandy loam.
 It thrives in partial to full sun, but it does not tolerate shade.
-Wild Parsnip is usually found in abandoned fields and meadows as well as on roadsides, railways and trails.
+Wild parsnip is usually found in ditches, forest clearings, abandoned fields and meadows, as well as on disturbed areas such as roadsides, railways and trails.

 How it Spreads

-Wild Parsnip reproduces both vegetatively (via rhizomes) and by seed.
-One plant produces about 2,000 fruits in a season, and the seeds remain viable in the soil for 3 to 4 years.
-Wild Parsnip is considered a biennial or monocarpic perennial: it spends one or more years as a basal rosette before flowering, setting seed, and dying.
+Wild parsnip reproduces both vegetatively (via rhizomes) and by seed.
+Plants produce about 2,000 fruits in a season, and the seeds remain viable in the soil for up to 4 years.
+Wild parsnip is considered a biennial or monocarpic perennial: it spends one or more years as a basal rosette before flowering, setting seed and dying.

 Short-distance dispersal occurs by wind and water.
-Longer-distance spread can be caused by accidental hay or straw contamination; landscaping, farming, and soil movement activities; or accidental escape from agricultural fields and vegetable gardens.
+Long-distance spread can be caused by accidental hay or straw contamination; landscaping, farming and soil movement activities; or accidental escape from agricultural fields and vegetable gardens.

 Impacts